Charges: St. Cloud 'Boogaloo Bois' member planned attack on St. Paul Capitol

 "Yup," said Dahlager, later saying he has trouble with "impulse behavior control," according to the complaint.

-Several other Boogaloo have been charged in Minnesota over the past 10 months.
+Several other Boogaloo members have been charged in Minnesota over the past 10 months.

-Ivan Harrison Hunter, the self-proclaimed leader of the South Texas Boogaloo, is accused of firing an AK-47-style rifle 13 times into the burning Minneapolis Third Precinct headquarters while people were inside.
+Ivan Harrison Hunter, the self-proclaimed leader of the South Texas Boogaloo, is accused of firing an AK-47-style rifle 13 times into the burning Minneapolis police Third Precinct headquarters while people were inside.
 Michael Robert Solomon and Benjamin Ryan Teeter were charged last year with attempting to sell auto sears to Hamas.
-Teeter pleaded guilty in December.

 Andy Mannix • 612-673-4036